-For helpful tips on how to write an effective grant proposal visit "How to Write a Grant Proposal."
+For helpful tips on how to write an effective grant proposal visit "The Grants Learning Center."
 This information is taken directly from the CFDA and contains useful information for inexperienced grant applicants.

 If you have any questions regarding the function of the Clearinghouse, the state review process, or requirements of state law, please contact the Clearinghouse at (850) 717-9076, or access the Clearinghouse website.

 CFDA - Catalog of Federal Domestic Assistance CZMA - Coastal Zone Management Act FCMP - Florida Coastal Management Program ICAR - Intergovernmental Coordination and Review OPB - Office of Policy and Budget RPC - Regional Planning Council SAI - State Application Identifier Number SPOC - Single Point of Contact SPR - State Process Recommendation WMD - Water Management District